dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 that control the appearance of page elements.
 Let's customize the CSS for the mini app.

-In Dart Editor, edit the file named `mini.css` and replace the contents of the file with the following CSS code:
+In Dart Editor, edit the file named `styles/main.css` and replace the contents of the file with the following CSS code: